KelvinKam/Check-All-VHD-Usage/README.md

 This script is basically for checking VHDs which stored network drive, you may modify the script yourself for checking local disk VHDs.

 # Behavior
-This script will auto search and mount every VHDs than save the free space and total quota in csv file.
-During script initial, it will use B:\ as temporary drive.<br>
+  - This script will auto search and mount every VHDs than save the free space and total quota in csv file.
+  - During script initial, it will use B:\ as temporary drive.
-It will auto ignore to mount VHD if that is in use by other programs.<br>
+  - It will auto ignore to mount VHD if that is in use by other programs.
 **Unexcepted error may be occurred if press "Ctrl+C" to terminate the script.**

 # Requirement